 HONS U120.
-Honors Fine Arts and Humanities (3) An interdisciplinary approach to introductory fine arts and humanities studies that fulfill general education requirements.
+Honors Fine Arts and Humanities (3) An interdisciplinary approach to introductory fine arts and humanities studies.
 A critical introduction to these fields is achieved through the exploration of an interdisciplinary theme.
 Themes may include art therapy, ekphrasis, or the history of religious art.
 Prerequisite: Acceptance to the Honors Program or consent of the Honors Program director.

 HONS U121.
-Honors Natural Science and Mathematics (3) An interdisciplinary approach to introductory natural science and mathematics studies that fulfill general education requirements.
+Honors Natural Science and Mathematics (3) An interdisciplinary approach to introductory natural science and mathematics studies.
 A critical introduction to these fields is achieved through the exploration of an interdisciplinary theme.
 Themes may include the history of physics, introductory bioinformatics or the statistics of gender.
 Prerequisite: Acceptance to the Honors Program or consent of the Honors Program director.

 HONS U122.
-Honors Social and Behavioral Sciences (3) An interdisciplinary approach to introductory social and behavioral science courses that fulfill general education requirements.
+Honors Social and Behavioral Sciences (3) An interdisciplinary approach to introductory social and behavioral science courses.
 A critical introduction to these fields is achieved through the exploration of an interdisciplinary theme.
 Themes may include the psychology of elections, sociology of relationships, or work and economics.
 Prerequisite: Acceptance to the Honors Program or consent of the Honors Program director.

 HONS U199.
-General Education Tutorial (3) An introductory study of a general education discipline that addresses applications of the field of study and/or interdisciplinary approaches to the field.
+General Education Tutorial (3) An introduction to one or more of the disciplines included in select general education distribution areas (Fine Arts, Humanities, Natural Science, Mathematics, Social and Behavioral Sciences) that addresses applications of the field/s of study and or takes an interdisciplinary perspective.
 Examples include introductory legal philosophy, biomedical ethics, or behavioral economics.
 Prerequisite: Acceptance to the Honors Program or consent of the Honors Program director.